 The ASP will guide future planning and development decisions within the Plan area.
 More detailed plans may be required for any future development in order to specifically address land uses, historical and environmental matters, as well as transportation and servicing requirements.
-The ASP will be updated on a regular basis to ensure consistency with provincial and municipal plans, and to best reflect development demand and community and resident input.
+The ASP will be reviewed at minimum every 5 years unless significant government policies warrant a review sooner.
+The Highvale ASP will maintain consistency and align with provincial and municipal plans, while best reflecting development demand and community and resident input.